-We jointly infer the monopole, dipole, and higher multipole modes in various combinations of the $N_{\rm side}=64$ CatWISE2020 quasar number density map of \citet{Secrest:2022uvx} using a selection of relevant likelihoods.
+We jointly infer the monopole, dipole, and higher multipole modes in various combinations of the $N_{\rm side}=64$ CatWISE2020 quasar number density map of \citetalias{Secrest:2022uvx} using a selection of relevant likelihoods.
 To this effect, we utilize the `No U-Turn' Hamiltonian Monte Carlo sampler~\citep{Hoffman:2011ukg} of \textsc{numpyro}~\citep{Phan:2019elc}, and in each run create sufficiently large samples to satisfy the \citet{Gelman:1992zz} convergence statistic $|\widehat{R}-1|<10^{-2}$.
 Finally, we compute the Bayesian evidence for each model via the harmonic approximation using \textsc{harmonic}~\citep{Polanska:2024arc}.

 In light of the discussion in Section~\ref{sec:lowmultipoles_onepoint} we consider various likelihoods to describe the data.
-While we have established already that the data is not described well by a Poisson process with a rate parameter $\lambda$ that equates solely to the modulated sky model, we still consider as a starting point and to make connection with other works \citep[e.g.][]{Dam:2022wwh,Wagenveld:2023kvi} a Poisson likelihood:
+While we have established already that the data is not described well by a Poisson process with a rate parameter $\lambda$ that equates solely to the modulated sky model, we still consider as a starting point, and to make connection with previous work \citep[e.g.][]{Dam:2022wwh,Wagenveld:2023kvi}, a Poisson likelihood per pixel:

-where $\lambda=\mathcal{N}_{\rm obs}$ is the modelled rate parameter in a given pixel~(\ref{eq:numbercounts}), and $N_{\rm obs}$ is the number of observed sources in that pixel.
+where $\lambda=\mathcal{N}_{\rm obs}$ is the modelled rate parameter in a given pixel~(Eq.~\ref{eq:numbercounts}), and $N_{\rm obs}$ is the number of observed sources in that pixel.